How auditing with AMaT leads to quality improvement

 About the Conference

-The Clinical Audit Conference is an annual event, hosted by AMaT to support people working within audit, quality improvement, compliance, and governance in Trusts and Health Boards across the UK.
+The AMaT Conference is an annual event, hosted by AMaT to support people working within audit, quality improvement, compliance, and governance in Trusts and Health Boards across the UK.

 Each year, we are proud to welcome the community, AMaT users and non-AMaT users alike, for a day of talks, training, discussions, and networking.
 2024 saw keynotes from Marisa Mason of NCEPOD, and Laura Neal and Richard Young from Isle of Wight NHS.
 There were talks by Jo Knight from University Hospitals of Morecambe Bay, and Angela Ward from Oxford Health.